 Social media is here to stay.
 Aside from personal networking, social media is increasingly being used in professional circles.
-Used in an informative way, social media can create and increase a client base, enable massage therapists to network professionally, and access potential clients more easily.
+Used in an informative way, social media content and posts can increase a client base, enable massage therapists to network professionally, and access potential clients more easily.
 This article highlights how massage therapists can use social media to their advantage.

 Personal versus Professional